elf11/elf11.github.io/about/index.md

-In my spare time you can find me hacking away, practicing Tae Kwon Do, in the gym, hiking, reading the latest news on technology and pondering if we are going to be overthrown by AI or just relaxing with friends.
+In my spare time you can find me hacking away, practicing Tae Kwon Do, in the gym, hiking, relaxing with friends, reading the latest news on technology, and pondering if we are going to be overthrown by AI.

 You can find me on [Twitter][follow] or you can check out my resume [here][resume].